-- During this COVID-19 pandemic, these dispositions are used for most sick child calls.
-Reason: Most PCPs are attempting to keep contagious patients with COVID-19 out of their office. - Patients who normally are triaged to be seen in the office are now provided the option of a telemedicine visit (video visit).
-A telemedicine visit is appropriate if it can provide a definitive diagnosis and care without being seen in-person.
+- At this point in the COVID-19 pandemic, most PCP's offices are equipped to handle sick child visits.
+Many also are providing telemedicine visits (video visits). - A telemedicine visit is appropriate if it can provide a definitive diagnosis and care without being seen in-person.
 Note: Telemedicine visits can usually be billed at in-person visit rates. - How to implement: The triage nurse continues to manage the Home Care disposition calls and the "for information only" calls.
-These are more than half of incoming calls. - If available, the triager schedules all other nonemergent calls with the PCP for a video visit.
-If unsure, triager discusses the patient with the PCP.
+These are more than half of incoming calls. - If available, the triager schedules many other nonemergent calls with the PCP for a video visit.
+If unsure, triager discusses patient eligibility with the PCP.